dfts8ef/mpv-files/README.md

 Collection of MPV scripts and configs I've made or forked.
-Not interested in maintaining so they are in gists.
-Feel free to create a repository.

 ## MPV Scripts
 [Track Selector](https://gist.github.com/dfts8ef/b6b646ac5cd374f9ba15ec0e2c053a03) - Automatically select audio and subtitle tracks based on defined profiles